finos/common-domain-model/docs/contribution.md

 ## Documentation Style Guide

-The purpose of this section is to provide form and substance recommendations for editors of CDM documentation. \"Documentation\" in this context means any form of written guidance to CDM users and
+The purpose of this section is to provide form and substance recommendations for editors of CDM documentation.
+"Documentation" in this context means any form of written guidance to CDM users and
 includes: